Price: U.S. $5.00

 * * *

-With its stark atmosphere, powerful characterizations, and dazzling alterations of perspective in time and gender, Jose Donoso's early masterwork, Hell Has No Limits, anticipates the qualities of better-known works of this Chilean magic-realist such as The Obscene Bird of Night.
+With its stark atmosphere, powerful characterizations, and dazzling alterations of perspective in time and gender, José Donoso's early masterwork, Hell Has No Limits, anticipates the qualities of better-known works by this Chilean magic-realist.
+He called it his best work: "the most perfect, with fewest errors, the most complete."

 Originally published in 1966, this grimly vivid novel evokes the sweetness and despair during one fateful day in the collective existence of Estación El Olivo, a decayed community marked for doom as surely as Donoso's central character, the transvestite dancer/prostitute la Manuela, whose virginal daughter operates the brothel out of which she/he works.

-Author of A House in the Country, Coronation, This Sunday, Curfew, and numerous other works, Donoso is one of the great Latin American "boom" novelists.
-This first singlevolume edition of Hell Has No Limits makes this important work available in a revised translation by Suzanne Jill Levine for the first time in twenty years.
+Author of A House in the Country, The Obscene Bird of Night, Coronation, This Sunday, Curfew, and numerous other works, Donoso is one of the great Latin American boom novelists.
+He was awarded the international prize of the America Award in 1996, shortly before his death.

 Green Integer is publishing several new, older, and out-of-stock Sun & Moon, Green Integer, and other archived titles online.
 Some of these will appear for free, others will be priced affordably low.